alex028502/advent2021/8/readme.txt

 deal with it. and there are different threading macros for different args but they won't all be the same in the same list. so I am gonna keep using mine.

+One that was highlighted by these optimisations that I defined in the main body of the script is that it messes up the repl workflow... because if you change a function that is used for one of the constant, you have to recalculate the constants too.
+Next time I'll just make functions to calculate the cached stuff and then put it in a variable in my main wrapper function at the bottom.
+(or top if I change the order)